Guru-RF/SVXSpot/README.md

 To activate the default talk group, just press PTT once, the second PTT will go to the network.

+The chip has a deviation of 2.5khz ... for best audio experience send with Narrow FM (FM-N), it will sound better !

 To activate another talk group send DTMF 91 talkgroup #

 To leave the active talk group send DTMF 91 0 #